Our Music Professors

 Victor Barrientos, Drums and Latin Percussion

 Victor Barrientos has performed with Celia Cruz, Aretha Franklin, Vikki Carr, Charro, Trini Lopez, Nell Carter, Lillias White, Michael Sembello, Russ Freeman (Rippingtons), HB Barnum, Ernie Fields, Jr., Clare Fischer, Bob Florence, Red Callendar, Danilo Lozano, Cuba L.A., Quí West, Jeff Clayton, Frank Emilio Flynn, Jesus “Chucho” Valdes, Justo Almario, Jose Rizo’s Jazz On The Latin Side All Stars & Mongorama, Luther Hughes, Jeff Kashiwa, Susie Hansen, the Estrada Brothers, Tierra, Gualberto Castro, Lalo Guerrero, Vicentico Valdéz, Mario “Papaito” Muñoz, “Fame” television series, Cold Duck, Hip Street (Tower of Power tribute band), Jimmy Imperial, Jess Acuña and David Piper.
-Vic studied drums/percussion privately with Murray Spivack, Wally Snow, Walter Goodwin, Dale Anderson, David Garibaldi, Danilo Lozano, José Luis Quintana and Ralph Humphrey.
+Vic studied drums/percussion privately with Murray Spivack, Wally Snow, Walter Goodwin, Dale Anderson, David Garibaldi, Danilo Lozano, José Luis Quintana, and Ralph Humphrey.
 He has a Bachelor of Science Degree from Cal State University Los Angeles in Business Education.
-Currently, Vic is the drum instructor (Artist-in-Residency) at Whittier College, has been active in a number of educational performances throughout the greater Southern, CA area and has also been mentioned in various articles in Latin Beat Magazine.
+Currently, Vic is the drum instructor (Artist-in-Residency) at Whittier College, has been active in several educational performances throughout the greater Southern, CA area and has also been mentioned in various articles in Latin Beat Magazine.

 David Black, Bass